LWFlouisa/contrastive_keywords/README.md

 ~~~

 ## Borrowing from French contrastive language
+This prevents butt hat contrastive language, but borrowing contrastive language from Francais.

 ~~~fruby
 cette      ( translates to that )
 mais       ( translates to butt )